mosaicml/streaming/docs/source/fundamentals/shuffling.md

 ### py1e

-Globally shuffle shards, divide that sample space over canonical nodes, shuffle the samples in each shard, then randomly distribute the samples from each shard over a larger range (given by `shuffle_block_size`).
+Globally shuffle shards, divide that sample space over canonical nodes, shuffle the samples in each shard, then randomly distribute the samples from each shard over an expanded range (given by `shuffle_block_size`).
 So named because it shuffles samples by extending the range of each shard, in python.

 Shuffle block size should be set larger or much larger than the number of samples in a single shard.
 This algorithm provides guaranteed bounds on the range that samples from a shard can appear, allowing for a lower cache limit without decreasing throughput compared to py1b.